turtlemonvh/traffic-monitor/README.md

     route_a,20131003,3,19:34,37
     route_a,20131003,3,19:44,36

+The contents of the columns in each line are as follows:

-The 1st column is the name of the route defined in your config file.
-The 2nd is the date the route was calculated.
-The 3rd is the day of the week where Monday is 0 and Sunday is 6.
-The 4th is the time of day that the route was calculated, and the 5th and final column is the estimated time in minutes.
+1. The name of the route defined in your config file.
+2. The date the route was calculated.
+3. The day of the week, where Monday is 0 and Sunday is 6.
+4. The time of day that the route was calculated.
+5. The estimated time to complete the route in minutes.

-After a few weeks of running you should be able to load this up into Excel or a similar application and do some analysis to determine the best time of day to come and go from the office.
+After a few weeks of running this script you should be able to load your data into Excel or a similar application and do some analysis to determine the best time of day to come and go from the office.
 If you find anything interesting from doing this, [send me an email](mailto:timothy.vanheest@gtri.gatech.edu).
 I'd like to hear about it.

+## Notes

+* I was just made aware of the fact that [you can access Google's past traffic density data through Google Maps directly](http://searchengineland.com/google-maps-now-offers-traffic-predictions-13798), and this feature has actually been around for a while.
+Still, as far as I know you can't get actual commute time estimates out of this, just colored lines indicating traffic density.
+If you want to plan your route, use the Google Maps feature.
+If you want some time estimates to look at, this script may still be useful to you.